Google Sliding Down The Slippery Slope of Evildom

 - Buy websites with massive link equity – how much is The Internet Movie Database worth to Amazon from an SEO perspective?
-Shopping.com and Epinions.com were Ebay purchases.
-When you go to these sites there isn’t a nofollow link in sight.
+Shopping.com and Epinions.com were eBay purchases.
+When you go to these sites, there isn’t a nofollow link in sight.

-- Create Widgets – there are tons of widgets that pass on link equity
+- Create Widgets – there are tons of widgets that pass on link equity.

 Once a large corporation has a lot of existing link equity, it is easy for them to pass this on to money generating sites and services.

-Companies are allowed to buy links from the Yahoo directory, which is well known to confer a large amount of trust to a domain, and has been propping up Google’s algorithms for years.
+Companies are allowed to buy links from the Yahoo directory, which is well known to confer a large amount of trust to a domain and has been propping up Google’s algorithms for years.

 Will we soon see Google state that the Yahoo directory should be made nofollow for all paid inclusions?
-Matt Cutts has previously stated that the Yahoo directory is OK because there is editorial review.
+Matt Cutts has previously stated that the Yahoo directory is OK because there is an editorial review.

 Matt Cutts has been speaking out saying he agrees with Matt Mullenweg on Sponsored Themes.

 A company is paying a theme author as a subcontractor to create and maintain a WordPress theme, and there is attribution to the designer, and the company paying for the work.